Combining the hybrid mimetic mixed method with the Scharfetter-Gummel scheme for magnetised transport in plasmas: Introduction

 Early numerical studies for plasmas involve particle-based models, which involve Monte Carlo simulations \cite{BL85-particleBook,D64-particle}.
 However, the inclusion of a magnetic field complicates the physics and hence the numerical modeling of magnetised discharges.
 In this paper, we consider fluid models.
 These consist of drift-diffusion equations for the particles (electrons and ions), coupled to the Poisson equation for the electric field, see e.g.: \cite{C05-fluid_ion,H07-model,Hetal02-thruster,K03-fluid_ion,P94-model}.
 This is an approximation for the real physics which is computationally more efficient and avoids some of the numerical complications and high computational costs associated to using Monte Carlo type methods on purely particle-based models \cite{H07-model}.

 The model system of equations is highly nonlinear.
 Moreover, the Poisson equation and the drift-diffusion equations are strongly coupled for the computation of the electric field and the charge densities.
 In order to resolve this, we decouple the equations by using the transversal method of lines, where a semi-discrete system is obtained after discretising with respect to the time variable.
 Following this, we look at the spatial discretisation.
 The Poisson equation is elliptic, and can thus be solved by classical techniques, such as the central difference method.
 In the absence of a magnetic field, the drift-diffusion equations can be solved efficiently and precisely by the Scharfetter-Gummel (SG) scheme \cite{SG69}.
 On the other hand, the presence of a magnetic field introduces anisotropy in the drift-diffusion equations, hence requiring a numerical scheme which captures the anisotropic diffusion accurately.
-Recent studies propose the use of high order finite difference gradient reconstruction methods, together with a magnetic field aligned mesh \cite{PGO16-anisotropy,ZPFA19-numerics} in order to resolve this.
+Here, we only explore linear diffusion tensors.
+Nonlinear diffusion tensors can be addressed by considering a generalisation of the SG scheme \cite{BC17-exp_decay,CCFG20-FV}, but are not in the scope of this paper.
+Recent studies propose the use of high order finite difference gradient reconstruction methods, together with a magnetic field aligned mesh \cite{PGO16-anisotropy,ZPFA19-numerics} in order to resolve the anisotropic diffusion.